Convert ODT to SVG

 - Infinite Scalability: Graphics remain crisp at any size or resolution

-- Web-Native Format: Supported natively by all modern browsers
+- Web-Native Format: Supported natively by all modern browsers without plugins

 - Small File Size: Vector data is typically more compact than raster images

-- JavaScript Control: Enable interactivity and animations
+- JavaScript Control: Enable interactivity, hover effects, and animations

-- Text Searchability: Text content remains searchable and accessible
+- Text Searchability: Text content remains searchable and accessible to screen readers

 Practical Examples